HISTORY OF PRO-CHOICE LIBERTARIANS

 That year Carol Moore again ran against that same national secretary, who again had been unsuccessful in changing the platform, to protest the assaults on the plank.
 He beat her on the first ballot this time.

 The 2004 Libertarian Party presidential nominating convention in Atlanta was the beginning of the most serious attack on the “Women’s Rights and Abortion” plank, though most of us would not realize it until 2008.
 “Moderates” cleverly produced a plank that included an “Executive Summary” listing every plank with a short summary.
-Though they still encouraged people their allies to vote down the whole platform.
+They still encouraged their allies to vote down the whole platform.

 During convention proceedings 75% of delegates voted to retain the abortion plank.
 They rejected several moves to dilute the plank.
 However, like the rest of the platform, the existing plank was reformatted, and the nefarious Executive Summary was voted in.